Emotionally intelligent AI: spotting team burnout before it gets ugly

 • Correlation between workload and well-being

-• Retention risk indicators
+• Retention risk flags

 Getting This Right (and Not Creepy)